skyvers/skyve-dev-guide/_pages/internationalisation.md

 #### Building apps for multiple languages

 To create an application which is available in more than one language, you can use the token-replacement feature to add tokens for the metadata declaration and matching key-value pairs in internationalisation resource files.

+We suggest using the _module.document.attribute(.property)_ naming convention for your tokens, as shown.

 ![Building apps for multiple languages](../assets/images/internationalisation/configuring_for_internationalisation.png "Building apps for multiple languages")